Inertia Report: Was It a Good Idea to Have the Chevy SS Pick Up Where the Pontiac G8 Left Off?

 The Pontiac G8 wasn’t around very long.
 Launched in early 2008 as a 2008 model, it was sadly discontinued in the middle of 2009 because the 2008 recession required GM to kill some companies.
 Pontiac was one of those casualties.
 But while the G8 was around, it was a game changer.

-An American RWD V8 sports sedan, the G8 was so good, it was being called the “American M5.”
+An American RWD V8 sports sedan, the G8 was so good that it was being called the “American M5.”
 The G8 was based on a Holden Commodore.
 My only gripe with the car is that America didn’t get the Sportwagon or any HSV models, especially the W427.
 But that’s beside the point.
 The G8 packed 415 HP, a lot for 2008.
 To put that into perspective, the Nissan GT-R only made 480 HP in 2008.
 That’s only a difference of 65 horses.

 Regardless, the Chevy SS was out-powered from conception.
 The Charger/300 cousins both made 470 HP from a naturally aspirated 6.4L HEMI in 2013.
 And the Charger just got stronger in 2015 with a remodel that gave it 485 HP from the same 6.4L HEMI and the Hellcat.
 With twenty to fifteen horses off five-hundred, the Chevy SS was heavily outgunned.
 In 2013, 415 HP was too low.
-Wayyy to low.
+Wayyy too low.

-The other issue was the obviously the lack of interest Chevy had in the SS.
+The other issue was the obvious lack of interest Chevy had in the SS.
 I say this because can anyone else explain why the HP out of an LS3 V8 was so low in 2013?
 Especially when Chevy knew the competition was going to have more HP.
 Then there was the long wait for a manual transmission and magnetic-ride control.
 And, in fact, that was all there was to the car.

 Of course, individually, the car was amazing to drive and a quick reminder that a true-to-the-roots sports sedan can still exist.
 But compared to a Charger SRT in brute performance, it was destroyed.
-And when you realize that Australia got better versions, well it’s easy to see why the hype died very quickly.
+And when you realize that Australia got better versions, well, it’s easy to see why the hype died very quickly.
 And with the announcement that Holden was shutting down its factory doors at the end of 2017, the Chevy SS’s days were numbered.

 So shame on Chevy for not doing more with a capable platform.
 Shame on the team that decided it was a good idea to name a car after a trim level!
-And most importantly, shame on Chevy for not giving a piece of automotive history a proper send-off!
+And most importantly, shame on Chevy for not giving a piece of automotive history a proper send-off.

 © 2018 Joshua Nightshade